-The variability of the monthly cloudiness in the period 1983-2018 is presented in Figure 9b.
-The annual cycle is characterised by lower mean cloudiness during the cold period from October till April (5.5-6.0 octas), and this period is also characterised by large inter-annual variability.
-The period from May till September is on the average more cloudy (6.0-6.7 octas) and interannual variability is lower.
+The variability of the monthly cloudiness in the period 1983-2018 is presented in Fig. 9b.
+The annual cycle is characterised by lower mean cloudiness during the cold period from October till April (5.5-6.0 octas), and this period is also characterised by large interannual variability.
+The period from May till September is on average cloudier (6.0-6.7 octas), and interannual variability is lower.

-3.7 Visibility
+3.8 Visibility

-The horizontal visibility is quantified using observations made by meteorologists in the surroundings of the Hornsund Station with a marine scale that ranges from 1 to 9.
+The horizontal visibility is quantified using observations made by meteorologists in the surroundings of the Hornsund station with a marine scale that ranges from 1 to 9.
 The visual observations are performed using known distances to the surrounding mountains and other objects.
-Values 1 and 2 correspond to very bad visibility, 0-50 m and 50-200 m, respectively.
-Bad visibility (200 m - 1 km) is represented by value 3.
-Weak horizontal visibility represents conditions with 1-2 km and 2-4 km that are quantified as 4 and 5 in the applied scale.
-Moderate horizontal visibility, described as 6 in the scale, represent conditions when an object or light can be clearly discerned from 4-10 km.
-Good horizontal visibility (7 in the scale) is 10-20 km, very good (8) 20-50 km and extremely good (9) is for horizontal visibility larger than 50 km.
-Noted visibility might be reduced by multiple factors, including all products of the condensation of water vapour such as fog, precipitation, as well as darkness during cloudy conditions throughout the polar night, as there are no artificial lights in the area.
-There are no anthropogenic factors that would reduce visibility in the vicinity of the Hornsund Station as it is located in the middle of the strictly protected South Spitsbergen National Park.
-Due to that reduced visibility cannot be an indicator of poor air quality on the local scale.
+Values 1 and 2 correspond to very bad visibility, 0-50 and 50-200 m, respectively.
+Bad visibility (200 m-1 km) is represented by a value of 3.
+Weak horizontal visibility represents conditions with 1-2 and 2-4 km that are quantified as 4 and 5 in the applied scale.
+Moderate horizontal visibility, described as 6 in the scale, represents conditions when an object or light can be clearly discerned from 4 to 10 km.
+Good horizontal visibility (7 in the scale) is 10-20 km, very good (8) 20-50 km, and extremely good (9) is for horizontal visibility larger than 50 km.
+Noted visibility might be reduced by multiple factors, including all products of the condensation of water vapour such as fog, precipitation, and darkness during cloudy conditions throughout the polar night, as there are no artificial lights in the area.
+There are no anthropogenic factors that would reduce visibility in the vicinity of the Hornsund station as it is located in the middle of the strictly protected South Spitsbergen National Park.
+Due to that, reduced visibility cannot be an indicator of poor air quality on the local scale.